afiosman/deep-learning-based-bone-age-estimation/README.md

 Fig. 4.
 Ground-truth and predicted bone age (in years) of some example patients on the test data set.

 # Availability of data and materials
-The datasets used in this study are private.
+The datasets used and/or analyzed during the current study are available from the corresponding author on reasonable request.

 # Paper
 Please cite this paper: XXXXXXXXXX